RomlinGroup/Flatpack/README.md

 * **Real-time inference:** Capable of processing and reacting to environmental data in real-time, crucial for dynamic and unpredictable settings.
 * **Transformer-based:** Incorporates the latest in transformer neural network technology, enabling interpretation of complex spatial data and superior understanding.

 Our datasets were created using [Mistral-7B-Instruct-v0.2.0](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) (Apache License 2.0), developed by [Mistral AI](https://mistral.ai) (EU).
-We are grateful for their contribution to the field of AI and their commitment to open source.
+We are immensely grateful for their contribution to the field of AI and their commitment to open source.

 ## License